 Facebook COO Sheryl Sandberg runs a company worth $230 billion, and she still manages to leave the office at 5:30 every day.
 How does she do it?

-How does the person with the biggest job on the planet, President Barack Obama, maintain his commitment to his family that he will have dinner with them every night at 6:30?
+How did President Barack Obama, maintain his commitment to his family that he would have dinner with them every night at 6:30?

 Back when I was young and dumb, I worked over 100 hours each week as I fought desperately to lead my fast growing startup.
 I skipped meals to get a few more things crossed off the to-do list.
 I slept less in the misguided notion of increasing productivity.
 And worst of all, I traded precious hours with the family just so I could get a few more things done each week.